 The propaedeutic phase comprises the courses and the corresponding course loads as specified below.
 Component details are specified in the Osiris Course Catalog.

-The propaedeutic phase consists of a language component (9 EC, see below), and overviews of and introductions to the most important theological disciplines (51 EC), making it an accurate reflection of the entire Theology program.
+The propaedeutic phase consists of a language component (9 ECTS-credits, see below), and overviews of and introductions to the most important theological disciplines (51 ECTS-credits), making it an accurate reflection of the entire Theology program.